 Ms. Cieplak’s experience includes advising:

-• Coinbase in its entry into a new strategic and commercial relationship with Circle related to the stablecoin USDC, including acquisition of an equity interest in Circle and entry into a new commercial agreement for the sharing of USDC interest revenues
+• Coinbase in its entry into a new strategic and commercial relationship with Circle related to the stablecoin USDC, including acquisition of an equity interest in Circle and entry into new commercial agreements for the sharing of USDC interest revenues and for the use of Circle’s USDC services

-• Bank of America, Citi, Credit Suisse, and J.P.
-Morgan in the creation of Versana, a new platform for sharing syndicated loan data, and ongoing representation of Versana as outside general counsel
+• Bank of America, Citi, Credit Suisse and J.P.
+Morgan in the creation of Versana, a new blockchain-based platform for sharing syndicated loan data, and ongoing representation of Versana as outside general counsel

 • Jump Trading in numerous investments in the digital asset space, including Aptos and Kucoin

-• Barclays, Citi, Goldman Sachs, J.P.
-Morgan, and Morgan Stanley in their investment in Capital Markets Gateway and the negotiation of agreements for CMG’s XC platform for equity capital markets
+• Bank of America, Barclays, Citi, Goldman Sachs, J.P.
+Morgan, Morgan Stanley and UBS in their investment in Capital Markets Gateway and ongoing representation of the consortium in their regulatory review of CMG’s technology for public offerings

 • A consortium of banks, including ABN AMRO Clearing, Bank of America, Barclays, Citi, Credit Suisse, Goldman Sachs, J.P.
 Morgan, Morgan Stanley, and UBS, in the creation of a new company and the acquisition by this new company of FIA Tech from The Futures Industry Association

 • Bank of America, Barclays, BNP Paribas, Citi, Deutsche Bank, Goldman Sachs, J.P.
-Morgan, and Morgan Stanley in the creation of DirectBooks, a new platform to optimize the issuance process for fixed income instruments, and ongoing representation of DirectBooks as it brought its platform live
+Morgan, and Morgan Stanley in the creation of DirectBooks, a new platform to optimize the issuance process for fixed income instruments, and ongoing representation of DirectBooks in technology and regulatory matters

-• Goldman Sachs and its wholly owned subsidiary SIMON Markets, an electronic platform for the distribution of structured investment products, in the sale of an equity stake in SIMON to Barclays, Credit Suisse’s NEXT Investors, HSBC, J.P.
-Morgan, Prudential, and another global bank*
+• Goldman Sachs in the spinout of SIMON Markets, an electronic platform for the distribution of structured investment products, and the sale of an equity stake in SIMON to Barclays, Credit Suisse’s NEXT Investors, HSBC, J.P.
+Morgan, Prudential and Wells Fargo*

 • BlackRock as a development partner with Intercontinental Exchange to create a centralized industry platform to facilitate creation and redemption orders for exchange-traded funds*